• Skip to primary navigation

 If you want to freeze the moussaka before baking, build it in an oven dish, let it cool down in the fridge, and then nicely cover it with a cling film before putting it in the freezer.

-It will keep for up to 3 months, simply thaw it overnight in the fridge and then bake it in preheated oven until it is golden brown and bubbling away.
+It will keep for up to 3 months, simply thaw it overnight in the fridge and then bake it in a preheated oven until it is golden brown and bubbling away.

-If you want to freeze the moussaka after baking, portion it individually, cool it down in the fridge and place it in an airtight container.
+If you want to freeze the moussaka after baking, portion it individually, cool it down in the fridge, and place it in an airtight container.

-When you want to reheat it, thaw it in the fridge overnight, place it in an oven dish, cover it with tin foil, and reheat it in preheated oven until it is piping hot.
+When you want to reheat it, thaw it in the fridge overnight, place it in an oven dish, cover it with tin foil, and reheat it in a preheated oven until it is piping hot.
 Or microwave it for a few minutes until piping hot.

 Related Recipes